Blue-RR/Voron_Mods/README.md

  Various modification to the Ant-Micron (180) 3D printer

 ## dragonburner_beacon_mount
- - mount designed to be used with the Dragonburner toolhead (Version: DB8+) to mount the Beacon or equivelent bed probe.
+ - Mount designed to be used with the Dragonburner toolhead (Version: DB8+) to mount the Beacon or equivelent bed probe.